 Do You Need to Hire an Attorney?

-While you can file a lawsuit without an attorney, working with a civil rights lawyer experienced in handling similar cases is always advisable.
+While you can file a lawsuit without an attorney, getting effective legal representation is necessary.
+It is always advisable to work with a knowledgeable civil rights lawyer who is highly experienced in handling similar cases.
 You can count on their experience to:

-- Counter defense strategies that may weaken your case
+- Counter any defense strategies that may weaken your case.

 Complete a Free Application form now